benetech/martus.martus-build/BuildFiles/Documents/client/README.txt

    with lower-case letters)
 - In Windows, some dialogs do not show that Martus is still working as they load (which makes the screen look blank if they take a long time)
+- If you have a newer version of a record that is not on the server (but there are earlier versions on the server), downloading records in the Sync Manager or automatic downloads (configured under Server Settings) will cause an error.
+You can avoid this by making sure all versions of records are backed up to the server.
+If you need assistance, email martus@benetech.org
+- If you have not selected the "Have Server Default On?" option under Server Settings, you will need to click the "Server On/Off" button at the top of the main Martus screen twice to turn on your server connection
 - Martus may crash with certain behaviors on certain versions of Mac OSX with certain hardware/graphics/video drivers.
    If this happens, see the Martus User Guide FAQs for help, or email martus@benetech.org

 Features from earlier releases that are not in 5.0:
 - Spellcheck
+- Option to download only final versions of records from the server (5.0 will always download all versions)
 - The “keep with previous” setting in customizations to put fields on a single line
 - Table view for grids (repeating multi-item lists inside records)
 - Direct printing of records (can do by creating a page report with all record fields)